budimanjojo/ansible-playbooks/README.md

 - [users](./roles/users/): This role lets you create and remove users and groups
 - [sudo](./roles/sudo/): This role lets you configure sudoers file
 - [ssh](./roles/ssh/): This role lets you configure ssh
+- [packages](./roles/packages/): This role lets you install and uninstall packages

 ## Secret variables management